sarahgormley/employee-tracker/README.md

 ## Description
-This employee tracker was created as a way for managers to keep track of their employees using Console Table.
+This Employee Tracker was created as a way for managers to keep track of their employees using Console Table.

 This employee tracker allows managers to easily view their employee's name, role, department, salary, and manager by simply following a few prompts.